cirex-web/your-local-chat/README.md

 ## Build a Local Area Network (LAN) chat with React and Typescript!

-We'll be building a bare-bones version of this, hosted on your very own computer.
+We'll be building a bare-bones version of the chat app seen below, hosted on your very own computer.
+What's special about this app is that it can only be accessed by users connected to the same wifi network that you're connected to.

 ![](tutorial/live-chat.png)

 # Table of contents